polterguy/phosphorusfive/plugins/p5.lambda/README.md

 The *[add]* Active Event, allows you to dynamically add nodes into your p5.lambda objects (tree node hierarchy)

-This active event must be given an expression as its destination, and can optionally take many different forms of sources through its *[src]* or *[rel-src]* parameters.
+This active event must be given an expression as its destination, and can optionally take many different forms of sources through its *[src]*.
 For instance, to add up a static source, into some node destination, you could accomplish that doing the following.

 ```
 _x